Business Owner’s Policy

 What is the difference between general liability coverage and a business owner's policy?

 Businesses that interact with the public rely on a general liability policy to cover third-party lawsuits over bodily injuries and property damage.
-But this insurance doesn’t provide coverage for fire, theft, and other incidents that damage or destroy your property.
+But this insurance doesn’t cover fire, theft, and other incidents that damage or destroy your property.

 A business owner’s policy, on the other hand, provides this same general liability coverage and also pays for damage or loss of your building, equipment, and inventory.